Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 ## Simple CRUD API

-We will start our example by building a simple CRUD API to store songs, and then later playlists, in an inmemory SQLite database.
+We will start our example by building a simple CRUD API to store and retrieve songs, and then later playlists, in an inmemory SQLite database.
 We are going with an SQLlite in-memory database since it's lightweight, serverless, and perfect for our small-scale demonstrative purposes.

 ### Song Data Structure